-It was impressive when the Surface Go 2 fixed so many of its predecessor's flaws and became one of the best Microsoft Surface devices.
+We were surprised to see Surface Go 2 fix so many of its predecessor's flaws and became one of the best Microsoft Surface devices.
 More interestingly, though, it poses an interesting challenge to the Surface Pro 7.
-I was as shocked as you were dear reader to see the more affordable sibling beat up the Pro model, as I wrote my Microsoft Surface Go 2 review.
+Yes, sometimes the value-driven entry-level model can dish out heat that its Pro-level sibling can't touch, as I wrote my Microsoft Surface Go 2 review.

 That's what inspired this Surface Go 2 vs Surface Pro 7 face-off, which tests how Microsoft's detachables stand up to each other in a 1-on-1 fight, to help you find which model is right for you.
 And if you want a good deal, Best Buy's got the Surface Pro 7 at $260 off (it used to be $360, but this is still a good deal)— in a bundle that includes the Type Cover.

 So, if the Surface Go 2's lower price has you thinking it's just the Surface Pro 7's less powerful baby brother, you might be surprised about how the Go can dunk on the Pro — especially on battery life.

 Of course, as you'll see in our specs section, the Surface Pro 7 rocks more powerful processors, so it's not a total wash.
 But if you want that extra power and can wait a bit, check out our Surface Pro 8 review to see where we think the flagship tablet goes next.